Join us for the WordGen institute at Harvard this summer! serpmedia.org/si2017

-This lesson investigates the necessary components of a scientific experiment.
+This unit investigates the necessary components of a scientific experiment.
 Students think of their own testable question, conduct their experiment step by step, collect data, and present their findings to their peers.
 In addition to presenting, students are asked to share comments and questions with other groups.

-This lesson introduces students to some of the scientific terminology used for measurement and clarifies some of the misunderstandings that students have around important measurement vocabulary.
+This unit introduces students to some of the scientific terminology used for measurement and clarifies some of the misunderstandings that students have around important measurement vocabulary.
 Additionally, the unit reinforces the need for students to use precise language when recording data or writing lab reports.
 Students create an original measurement system and present their system to the class.

 This unit re-introduces students to the metric system, specifically emphasizing prefixes, abbreviations, and conversions.
 A cartoon prepares students for a lab activity on hand volume, followed by a writing prompt.